malcolmsparks/plugboard/README.markdown

 Now open a browser at http://localhost:8082

+## Understanding the demo code

+The demo code is in the test directory.
+Start with the main.clj file which is located here :-

+test/plugboard/demos/main.clj

+Plugboard allows you to create a ring handler that returns a complete HTTP response.
+The response generator (get-response) needs only the initial request and a 'plugboard'.
+You create a single plugboard by composing various plugboards together with the (merge-plugboards) function.

 ## How it works

 Most simple web frameworks and libraries ask the developer to determine the HTTP response status and headers along with the entity body.
 The result is that most web applications do not fully implement their responsbilities from the HTTP specification (RFC 2616).

 Plugboard is different.
 Plugboard has a built-in state machine which determines the HTTP status and response headers on behalf of the application.
 The developer can then concentrate on the response body.

 Of course, sometimes a developer needs to control the response headers.
 For example, a developer may wish to restrict part of the website to authorized users.
 In this case it is possible for the developer to override the decisions that are made in the state machine by 'plugging in' decision functions at any point.

 It turns out that this is very useful.
 It means that web applications can add many features by layering a set of plugboard overlays.
 The overall effect is to raise the level of abstraction above the HTTP protocol itself while at the same time delegating responsibility for adhering to the HTTP standard to the library itself.

 ## License